Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we describe algorithms that allow agents to learn their preferences in repeated two-sided matching.
-Our algorithms are the first to provably converge without explicit communication between agents (the proposers) when arm preferences are not common knowledge (the APKP model).
-When arms themselves do not know their own preferences, we propose a similar algorithmic structure that relies on optimism and converges successfully across a range of simulated settings, and demonstrate that a Thompson Sampling approach converges to stability more quickly and smoothly than a UCB approach.
-An important direction for future work will be to prove theoretical guarantees on convergence in this setting.
+Our algorithms are the first to provably converge without explicit communication between agents (the proposers) when arm preferences are not common knowledge (the APKP model) and when arms themselves do not know their preferences (the APU model).
+We also demonstrate, through simulation, that using Thompson Sampling converges to stability more quickly and smoothly compared to the UCB approach in the APKP model across a range of settings.

-\textbf{Theorem 1:} \textit{Under the belief update scheme described in the paper, OCA-UCB shares CA-UCB's guarantee of convergence to stability. }